Labour Program Forward Regulatory Plan: 2025 to 2027

 Description

 The objective of the proposed regulatory initiative is to address health and safety requirements for personal protective equipment (PPE) by addressing inconsistencies across the five occupational health and safety regulations.
-The focus for this initiative will include updating references to technical standards and the correction of inconsistent terminology (for example, the use of protective vs. protection equipment), and ensuring that PPE fits employees properly despite varying body types and individual needs.
+This will help address labour mobility barriers in Canada.
+The focus for this initiative will include updating references to technical standards and the correction of inconsistent terminology (for example, the use of protective vs. protection equipment) and ensuring that PPE fits employees properly despite varying body dimensions and individual needs.

 Amendments would be made to the following regulations: